bovheat/bovheat/README.md

 ## Requirements and constraints

 #### SCR file requirements
-The following columns are required to be present:
+The following columns are required to be present in all SCR files:
 ```
 "Cow Number"
 "Date"